A Day in the Life

 What exactly does a forensic psychologist do?
 I know precisely what you’re thinking right now.
 You’re picturing Jodie Foster and Anthony Hopkins-Clarice and Hannibal.
 You’re seeing a beleaguered Morgan Freeman as Alex Cross, hunkered over a desk, analyzing crimes scenes, profiling serial killers, putting together a puzzle no one else can solve.
 And you wouldn’t be entirely wrong.
 But for most forensic psychologists, a day in the life is far from Hollywood.

-Forensic psychology begins at the intersection of psychology and the law, and its practitioners are involved in a variety of diverse issues, ranging from criminal insanity to child custody to violence risk assessment.
+Forensic psychology begins at the intersection of psychology and the law, and its practitioners are involved in a variety of diverse issues, ranging from criminal insanity to violence risk assessment to child custody.
 My primary job responsibility is evaluating prison inmates, most of whom have committed murder or another serious crime, have been incarcerated for a very long time (some before I was born!), and are coming up for parole.
 I’m tasked with assessing the inmate’s risk for future violence, using an interview and standardized tools, to inform the parole board’s decision about release.

 When I was young and bold and strong,